emard/ulx3s-misc/README.md

 share same build scripts.
 Build scripts allow building of the same example with diamond and trellins, to verify that both produce mostly the same result or for a bug report if different :).

+Opensource tools "prjtrellis", "nextpnr", "yosys" and "vhd2vl" can be by default extracted to "/mt/scratch/tmp/openfpga/" and compiled.
+Makefiles will use above path.
+This path can be changed at editing "scripts/trellis_path.mk".

+Installation of opensource tools using "make install" is not required.